 If you're eligible for a premium tax credit, you don't have to wait to file your taxes to get it.
 You can apply the credit to your monthly premium.
 The Marketplace will send your tax credit directly to your insurance company to cover part of the premium, so you will actually pay less each month.
 For more, see "Quick Tip: Advanced Premium Tax Credits Explained," below.

 If I get sick, I'll just go to the emergency room

 Sure, the emergency room is a safety net, as hospitals are prohibited from denying emergency care to patients—even if they are uninsured.
 And unfortunately many uninsured individuals use the hospital's emergency room as their only medical care.

 But it costs dramatically more to obtain treatment in the emergency room than at a physician's office.
 And in many cases, the treatment is much more extensive.
 For example, if you come down with a cold or the flu and you have insurance, you can get treatment from your physician early on.
 But if you are uninsured and lack access to a physician, you might delay treatment until your illness is more severe—perhaps that cold has turned into pneumonia.
 By that time, the cost of treatment is substantially higher.

 More importantly, by only seeking treatment when it's become serious enough for the emergency room, you would be denying yourself the benefits of preventive care.
 Failure to obtain preventive care can pave the road to serious illnesses such as heart disease, diabetes and cancer.

 What Does the Affordable Care Act Mean for Me?

-President Obama signed the Affordable Care Act (ACA) into law on March 23, 2010.
-But what exactly is the ACA, and what does it mean to you?
+Former President Barack Obama signed the Affordable Care Act (ACA) in 2010.
+What exactly is the ACA, and what does it mean to you?

 - You can no longer be denied coverage or charged more for a pre-existing condition.